 Thread is an independent online literary publication featuring short personal essays (Thread) and flash nonfiction (Stitch) that illuminate moments of human experience by established and emerging writers.
 For more about the people who help craft Thread and Stitch, go to the Contributors page.

-As Thread and Stitch‘s editor and publisher, I am committed to supporting contributors.
 I work with every writer on every line of every essay to be sure that we agree on all editorial changes.
 I submit essays to the Best American Essays every year and I offer Thread/Stitch writers space on the site to showcase and sell their books.

 About the Editor